 - Copy of grade level S.M.A.R.T goals

-- Height (Kids love to see how much they’ve grown in a year!)
+- Height (Students love to see how much they’ve grown in a year!)

-They place these artifacts into a shoebox or similar storage, putting the boxes away for the remainder of the year.
+They place these artifacts into a shoebox, putting the boxes away for the remainder of the year.

-At the very end of the school year, your 3rd, 4th, or 5th grade kids will revisit these mementos, analyzing the before with the present.
+At the very end of the school year, students revisit these mementos, analyzing the before with the present.

-Before officially launching readers’ and writers’ workshops, give your elementary students an opportunity to decorate the covers of their reader response journals and/or writer’s notebooks.
+Before officially launching reader’s workshops, provide students an opportunity to decorate the covers of their reader response journals and/or writer’s notebooks.

 6. Distribute Morning Work Packet.

-To lessen the chaos during the early morning, provide a morning work packet (along with a pencil) of grade-level appropriate worksheets that they can complete independently.
+To lessen the chaos during the early morning, provide a morning work packet (along with a pencil) of grade-level appropriate worksheets that students can complete independently.